-Turkey-Dutch relations take dip after Turkish officials barred
+Turkey-Dutch relations shatter after Turkish officials barred

 Cavusoglu said that “unfortunately Europe and several countries in Europe, the Netherlands being in the first place, they are reminiscent of the Europe of World War II.
 The same racism, Islamophobia, xenophobia, anti-Semitism, we see all the crimes against humanity in today’s politics.”

-The dispute also comes just days before the Netherlands goes to the polls in a March 15 election for the lower house of Parliament.
+The dispute also comes just days before the Netherlands goes to the polls next Wednesday for the lower house of Parliament.
 The campaign has been dominated by issues of identity, with anti-Islam lawmaker Geert Wilders set to make strong gains.

 Earlier Saturday, Cavusoglu said “Wilders is racist, fascist, Nazi, like a Nazi.”
 Citing comments that Wilders wanted action against Muslims, Cavusoglu said: “What are you going to do?
 Are you going to kill them, burn them or what?”Report Typo/Error